honkerst/selfhostedbookmarks/README.md

 ## Setup Bookmarklet

-1. Open `bookmarklet.js` and replace `YOUR_DOMAIN_HERE` with your actual domain
-2. Copy the entire `javascript:...` code
-3. Create a new bookmark in your browser
-4. Set the bookmark URL to the copied code
-5. Name it something like "Add to SHB"
+1. Visit the Settings page and drag the bookmarklet to your browser toolbar.

 ## Usage